-We also present the estimates in non-overlapping 14-day periods in the dataset that accompanies this bulletin.
+The estimates for non-overlapping 14-day periods (which underpin our modelled official estimates) are presented in Figure 2 and the dataset that accompanies this bulletin.
 These 14-day estimates are provided for context.
-While the confidence intervals for these estimates are overlapping, they show a similar trend to the modelled estimates in Figure 1: that the percentage of people testing positive for COVID-19 had increased in July and continues to level off.
+While the confidence intervals for these estimates are overlapping, they show a similar trend to the modelled estimates in Figure 1 - that the most recent estimate suggests the number of infections has increased in recent weeks.
+The 14-day time periods presented in Figure 2 overlap with those presented in the data tables in our previous publication, so direct comparisons are not possible.